All new businesses need to keep overhead costs low to survive, and sports facility-based businesses are no exception.

 When budgeting, always overestimate the costs of heating and cooling your building.
-Unfortunately, your landlord has little incentive to give you accurate estimates, and it’s better to be pleasantly surprised than the opposite.
+Unfortunately, your landlord has little incentive to give you accurate estimates.
+It’s better to be pleasantly surprised than the opposite.

 Get it in writing.

 Make sure all the points mentioned above are addressed in the lease before you sign it.
-If anything is not in the lease, it’s fair to assume that you’ll have to pay for it, and you should plan accordingly.
+If anything is not in the lease, it’s fair to assume that you’ll have to pay for it.
+You should plan accordingly.